-Upon receiving a report, complaint, or formal complaint of an alleged incident of sex discrimination, sexual misconduct or sexual harassment, the Title IX Coordinator will promptly contact the complainant to discuss the availability of supportive measures and explain the option for filing a formal complaint as well as the formal complaint process under Title IX and/or the complaint resolution procedures outlined in the Bethany Student and Employee Handbooks.
+Upon receiving a report, complaint, or formal complaint of an alleged incident of sex discrimination, sexual misconduct or sexual harassment, the Title IX Coordinator will promptly contact the complainant to discuss the availability of supportive measures and explain the option for filing a formal complaint as well as the formal complaint process under Process A: Title IX Formal Complaint & Grievance Process and/or Process B. Sexual Misconduct Complaint Resolution Process.
 The complainant will have the opportunity to express what they would like in the form of supportive measures, and the Title IX Coordinator will take into account the complainant's wishes in determining which supportive measures to offer.
 Supportive measures will be available to complainants regardless of whether or not they wish to file a formal complaint to initiate a grievance process or complaint to initiate Bethany complaint resolution procedures.

 Supportive measures remain available to the complainant before and after filing a formal complaint of sexual harassment or a complaint of sexual misconduct as well as when no formal complaint or complaint has been filed.
-Additionally, Bethany will provide supportive measures to complainants even when the alleged incident does not constitute sexual harassment under Title IX, fall within the jurisdictional conditions under Title IX, or constitute sexual misconduct under Bethany's Student or Employee Handbooks.
+Additionally, Bethany will provide supportive measures to complainants even when the alleged incident does not constitute sexual harassment under Title IX, fall within the jurisdictional conditions under Title IX, or constitute sexual misconduct under this policy.
 For example, a complainant may still seek supportive measures when an incident of sexual harassment occurs outside of Bethany's education program or activity or outside of the United States.
 A complainant may request supportive measures when the alleged conduct is considered to be sexual misconduct under this policy but does not qualify as sexual harassment under Title IX.